Collin County Family Lawyer

 - any excuse the parents may have for those actions and failures to act.

-Contact Lisa Baker Canterberry, Attorney at Law
+Contact Lisa Baker Canterberry, Attorney At Law today to meet with our family lawyer in Collin County!